ddman119/Playground/Haskell/Real World Haskell/02/exercises.md

 This function can take an array of some type, and return a single instance of that type.

 It cannot return a modified value of a, or some other value.
-It can purely return one instance of a type that exists in the given array.
+It can purely return one of the values that exists in the given array.

+It also cannot do anything that would involve side effects, like downloading data from the network.